 The Trafalgar Class has homing torpedoes to attack submarines and surface vessels within a 15km range.
 It is equipped with five 533mm torpedo tubes that are capable of firing Spearfish torpedoes and missiles.

 The tubes can carry a total of 30 torpedoes and missiles.
 The Spearfish from BAE Systems is a wire-guided heavyweight torpedo with an active / passive terminal homing sonar.
 It has a range of 65km at a speed of 60k.

 The submarine’s countermeasures include two SSE Mk 8 launchers for Type 2066 and Type 2071 torpedo decoys, an acoustic countermeasures system and Eddystone communications-band electronic support measures (CESM) system.
 The Eddystone system was jointly developed by UK-based DML and Argon ST of the US.

 Submarine sensors / radars

-The Trafalgar Class is equipped with the Thales Underwater Systems 2076 Stage 4 integrated passive / active search and attack sonar suite with bow, active intercept, flank and towed array sonars.
+The Trafalgar Class is equipped with the Thales Underwater Systems 2076 Stage 5 integrated passive / active search and attack sonar suite with a bow, active intercept, flank and towed array sonars.
 A collision-avoidance radar is also fitted on the submarine.

 In February 2010, Thales UK was awarded a contract by BAE Systems to upgrade three Trafalgar Class and three Astute Class submarines with the Sonar 2076 Stage 5 system.
-The new system will replace the 2076 Stage 4 system.
+The new system replaced the 2076 Stage 4 system.

 Trafalgar Class submarine nuclear propulsion